Manual Machining

 rigidity

-The condition of a workpiece, machine, or machine setup characterized as stiff and immoveable.
-Rigid components are fixed securely in place.
+The condition of a workpiece, machine, or machine setup that is characterized as stiff and immoveable.
+Rigid components are inflexible and fixed securely in place.

 rotary bases

-A rotating base on the bottom of the vise.
-Rotary bases can position the workpiece at a variety of angles to the X and Y axes.
+A rotating base on the bottom of a vise.
+Rotary bases can position a workpiece at a variety of angles relative to the spindle.

 saddle

-A machine component that moves the worktable back and forth from the column.
-The saddle on a column and knee machine rests on the knee.
+A machine component that moves the worktable back and forth relative to the column.
+The saddle on a column and knee milling machine rests on the knee.

 setscrew

 A type of screw, often with no head, used to hold a device in place relative to other components.
-Setscrews are used with end mill toolholders.
+Setscrews are used as toolholders for end mill cutting tools.

 shell mill

-A milling cutter with solid, nonindexable cutting edges around its entire periphery.
-A shell mill's cutting edges are often helical, similar to an end mill.
+A mill cutting tool with solid, non-indexable cutting edges around its entire periphery.
+A shell mill's cutting edges are often helical like the flutes on an end mill or drill.

 slab milling

-A milling operation that uses a cylindrical cutter on an axis parallel to the worktable to create a flat surface.
+A milling operation that uses a cylindrical cutting tool on an axis parallel to the worktable to create a flat surface.
 Slab milling is performed on horizontal mills.

 slotting

 A milling operation that cuts a long, rectangular channel into the surface of a workpiece.
-Slotting uses a circular disk-like cutter.
+Slotting uses a disk-like cutting tool.

 spindle

 A component of a machine that rotates or spins.
-The spindle holds the cutting tool on a manual mill.
+The spindle holds and rotates the cutting tool on a manual mill.

 spindle depth

 The distance inside the workpiece that the spindle reaches during a cutting operation.
-Spindle depth is controlled by setting the micrometer adjustment nut or using the knee crank.
+Spindle depth affects the depth of cut and varies based on factors like workpiece material and cutting speed.

 spindle feed